GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 ## 26 Sep 2024: 's2cloudless' ARD reprocessing underway

-We have begun reprocessing the older Sentinel-2 ARD data that was [impacted by a bug](#may-2024-misclassification-issue-with-sentinel-2-s2cloudless-cloud-masking-from-2022) in the s2cloudless cloud masking layer.
+We have begun reprocessing the older Sentinel-2 ARD data that was impacted by a bug in the s2cloudless cloud masking layer.
+The bug is '[24 May 2024: Misclassification issue with Sentinel-2 ‘s2cloudless’ cloud masking from 2022](#may-2024-misclassification-issue-with-sentinel-2-s2cloudless-cloud-masking-from-2022)'.

 The addition of an offset factor in ESA's Sentinel-2 L1C Processing Baseline 4.0.0 [on January 25 2022](https://sentiwiki.copernicus.eu/web/s2-processing) led to the generation of incorrect `s2cloudless` cloud